Document Bank of Virginia

 Context

-Richmond native Lila Meade Valentine (1865-1921) devoted much of her life to advocating reforms in public education and health care.
+A typical maternalist reformer looked like Richmond native Lila Meade Valentine (1865–1921).
+She devoted much of her life to advocating reforms in public education and health care.
 She also supported voting rights for women and she co-founded the Equal Suffrage League of Virginia in 1909.
 Serving as its first (and only) president, Lila Valentine helped establish local leagues across the state and built a strong organization of women who lobbied legislators, wrote letters to the editor, passed out suffrage literature on street corners and at county fairs, and made public speeches at courthouses, churches, schools, theaters, and from the back of open-top automobiles as part of their efforts to educate the public about the importance of women's voting rights.
-Lila Valentine made hundreds of speeches herself, including this one advertised in Newport News.
+Lila Valentine made hundreds of speeches herself.

-The Equal Suffrage League did not convince the General Assembly to ratify the Nineteenth Amendment in 1920, but they did succeed in building support for woman suffrage in Virginia.
+The Equal Suffrage League wanted to persuade legislators to amend the state constitution to provide woman suffrage in Virginia.
+The General Assembly voted against amending Virginia's constitution three times, and Equal Suffrage League members began supporting efforts in favor of a federal amendment to the U.S. Constitution.
+Members did not convince the General Assembly to ratify the Nineteenth Amendment in 1920, but they did succeed in building support for woman suffrage in Virginia.
 After Tennessee ratified the amendment in August 1920 and women achieved the right to vote, the Equal Suffrage League dissolved and reorganized as the Virginia League of Women Voters to help women and men become informed voters.

-Citation: Card Advertising a Lila Meade Valentine Suffrage Lecture in Norfolk, 21 April 1914, Equal Suffrage League of Virginia Records, 1909–1938, Accession 22002, Organization Records, Library of Virginia.
+Citation: Equal Suffrage League,"Twelve Reasons Mothers Should Have the Vote," Equal Suffrage League of Virginia Records, 1909–1938, box 7, Accession 22002, Library of Virginia.

 Related Document Bank entries: